Admin368/Open-Cinema/README.md

 3. Run `yarn install`

-4. Run `yarn client` to start client
+4. Run `yarn server` to start client

-5. Run `yarn server` to start server
+5. Run `yarn client` to start server

+6. set One user As Admin

+7. Admin controls all

 ## More info